bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Adam Jonas: 00:18:49

 So Pieter, you have mentioned cross-input aggregation as the inspiration for a lot of the work that actually has been done to date.
-Let's talk about signature aggregation, maybe start with interactive floor aggregation and sort of the cross-input aggregation history, and then we'll explore some other ways.
+Let's talk about signature aggregation, maybe start with interactive full aggregation and sort of the cross-input aggregation history, and then we'll explore some other ways.

 Pieter Wuille: 00:19:11